AM Amin Uddin: Career

 Uddin started practicing as a lawyer on 26 October 1987.
 He was later enrolled in the High Court Division on 28 October 1989 and in the Appellate Division in 2003, both of the Supreme Court of Bangladesh.
-He has served as an Assistant Attorney General from 1996–2000 and Deputy Attorney General from 2000–2001.

-Uddin served as the Secretary of the Bangladesh Supreme Court Bar Association Executive Committee 2006 - 2007.
+Uddin has served as an assistant attorney general from 1996 to 2000.
+He was the deputy attorney general from 2000 to 2001.

-Uddin was conferred the status of Senior Advocate in 2015.
+Uddin served as the secretary of the Bangladesh Supreme Court Bar Association Executive Committee 2006 - 2007.
+In 2008, as secretary of the Bangladesh Supreme Court Bar Association opposed proposals to appoint 50 percent of High Court Division judges from members of the Bangladesh Judicial Service Association.